Mission 1: Provide excellent internationally- recognised water science, technology and policy research

 The water@leeds research community are inspired by the global and regional grand challenges for water.
 Addressing major research questions through the provision of coordination support, creation of an intellectually stimulating environment, promotion of activities and appointment of outstanding staff to deliver world-leading research, will help to realise our core aims of delivering impact to varied end-users.

 Find out how world leading our research is here.

 Research Highlights 2016-2017

-- water@leeds will be hosting the 7th International Conference on Flood Management (ICFM7) on 05 – 07 September 2017.
-The conference offers an international platform, hosted every three years, to discuss a range of flood-related issues and realise significant change in a multidisciplinary, multisectoral area.
-It provides a unique opportunity for various specialists, including engineers, planners, natural and social scientists, health specialists, disaster managers, decidion makers and policy makers, to come together to exchange ideas and experiences. water@leeds plays an integral role in the organisation of the ICFM7, with several members of the water@leeds team sitting on the Local Organising Committee and the Scientific Committee.
+- water@leeds hosted the 7th International Conference on Flood Management (ICFM7) on 05 – 07 September 2017.
+The conference, which takes place every three years, offers an international platform to discuss a range of flood-related issues and realise significant change in a multidisciplinary, multisectoral area.
+It provides a unique opportunity for various specialists, including engineers, planners, natural and social scientists, health specialists, disaster managers, decidion makers and policy makers, to come together to exchange ideas and experiences.
+This year, water@leeds played an integral role in the organisation of the ICFM7, with several members of the water@leeds team sitting on the Local Organising Committee and the Scientific Committee.
 For further details visit icfm7.org.uk.

 A list of current projects and research sub-groups can be found in this section.
 More information can be found in the water@leeds Annual Report.